pmukhedk/Simplified-Model-Distillation/README.md

 ```bash
 python summary_distilled_model_test.py
 ```
 8. You will notice similar results for the base model and distilled model.
-Please check the results folder to learn more about the improvements the distilled model has gained for summarization task.
+Please check the results folder to learn more about the improvements the distilled model has attained for summarization task.
 ### 🎉 Have Fun!
 Extend, explore, and enjoy! 😄